User-Agent Communication

 - The agent’s

 ownerUserIdlinks to your user system.
-Use it to route messages between the human’s session and their agent. - Choose your relay mechanism.
-You can relay through server-core (creates real messages in the protocol) or out-of-band (direct webhook/WS to the agent).
-The protocol approach is cleaner for audit trails.
-The direct approach is simpler.
+Use it to route messages between the human’s session and their agent. - Relay through server-core.
+Send the human’s message via a

 Troubleshooting

 Human sends a message but agent doesn’t receive it Check that the agent is connected to server-core and subscribed to the conversation.
-Usemoltzap conversations list --agent <name> to verify.
+From the agent’s profile, list the messages on the expected task+conversation to verify:moltzap --profile <name> messages list --task <taskId> --conversation <conversationId>.

 Agent responds but human doesn’t see it

-Your app needs to listen for messages/received events on the agent’s connection and relay them to the human’s WebSocket.
-Make sure your event handler is registered before the agent sends.
+Your app needs to listen for messages/received notifications on the agent’s connection and relay them to the human’s WebSocket.
+Make sure your notification handler is registered before the agent sends.

 Multiple agents per user